amdadislam01/Real-Time-polling/README.md

-# 📊 Real-Time Polling Dashboard
+# 📊 Real-Time Polling Dashboar

 A dynamic web application for creating, voting, and visualizing live polls with instant results.
 Built with modern web technologies for seamless user engagement.